genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_1.1_2022.md

   nav: sidebar-basic
 ---

+# Installation of GENESIS for Tutorials

 ## Preparation of the directory

 First of all, let's create a directory for the GENESIS tutorials under the home directory (`/home/user`) by executing the following commands.
-We create a main directory "`GENESIS_Tutorials-2022`", followed by three sub-directories "`Programs`", "`Data`", and "`Works`".  "`Programs`" is where we will put the main software used in this project, i.e. the GENESIS program. "`Data`" is where we will put external data that will be commonly used throughout this project, such as PDB files (see [Tutorial 2.1](genesis_tutorial_2.1_2022.md) and force field parameter files (see [Tutorials 2.2](genesis_tutorial_2.2_2022.md).
+We create a main directory `GENESIS_Tutorials-2022`, followed by three sub-directories `Programs`, `Data`, and `Works`.  `Programs` is where we will put the main software used in this project, i.e. the GENESIS program. `Data` is where we will put external data that will be commonly used throughout this project, such as PDB files (see [Tutorial 2.1](genesis_tutorial_2.1_2022.md) and force field parameter files (see [Tutorials 2.2](genesis_tutorial_2.2_2022.md).
-Thus, we would like to make two sub-directories "`PDB`" and "`Parameters`" under "`Data`" beforehand. "`Works`" is where we will run the MD simulation of the tutorial (see Tutorial 3 and later).
-Here, we also make a "`TRASH`" directory under "`Works`".
+Thus, we would like to make two sub-directories `PDB` and `Parameters` under `Data` beforehand. `Works` is where we will run the MD simulation of the tutorial (see Tutorial 3 and later).
+Here, we also make a `TRASH` directory under `Works`.
 The role of `TRASH` will be explained later.

 ```bash
 # Move to the home directory